bleech/visual-regression-tests/readme.txt

 = BUG-REPORT =

 You found a bug?
-Please report it by creating an issue on GitHub!
-Make sure to follow the bug requirements.
+Please report it by creating an issue on the [support forum](https://wordpress.org/support/plugin/visual-regression-tests/).

 = READ MORE =